-ADP TotalSource is a full-featured professional employer organization (PEO) that’s good for small and midsize businesses (SMBs) with fewer than 1,000 employees.
-It offers hire-to-retire HR services, compliance assistance, and complete payroll administration.
+ADP TotalSource provides small to midsize businesses (SMBs) with hire-to-retire HR services, compliance assistance, and complete payroll administration.
 Certified by the IRS and the Employer Services Assurance Corporation (ESAC), it’s a solid PEO with a strong reputation.
+In our evaluation of the best PEO companies, ADP TotalSource earned an overall score of 4.12 out of 5.

 What We Recommend ADP TotalSource For